 Count on J. L. Williamson Law Group for Your Estate Planning Needs

 As older Americans occupy an increasing portion of our population, asset protection and long-term care have become a greater concern for them and their families.
-In fact, the new primary catalyst for estate planning for most households is now long-term care costs, which have become exorbitant and are not covered by Medicare.
+In fact, the new primary catalyst for estate planning for most households is now long-term care costs, which have become exorbitant and are not covered by Medicaid.

 Long-term care insurance

 Due to the 60-month lookback period for asset transfers, many seniors desire to plan ahead for long-term care as part of their estate planning.
 If one is healthy enough, we strongly encourage seniors to purchase long-term care insurance to provide flexibility in their options for future living.

 J. L. Williamson Law Group, LLC can assist clients with implementing plans to protect their assets in case of future need for assisted living or nursing home care.
 Done early enough, this pre-planning can save almost all of a client’s assets.